kumbulanit/t-sql/tech company/untitled/module 2/Lesson3_Understanding_Predicate_Logic.md

         ELSE 'Executive Level'
     END AS SalaryCategory,
     CASE
-        WHEN Department = 'Sales' AND BaseSalary > 80000 THEN 'Top Sales Performer' WHEN Department = 'IT' AND DATEDIFF(YEAR, HireDate, GETDATE()) > 5 THEN 'Senior IT Professional' WHEN Age < 25 AND Department = 'Marketing' THEN 'Young Marketing Talent' ELSE 'Standard Employee'
+        WHEN d.DepartmentName = 'Sales' AND BaseSalary > 80000 THEN 'Top Sales Performer'
+        WHEN d.DepartmentName = 'Engineering' AND DATEDIFF(YEAR, HireDate, GETDATE()) > 5 THEN 'Senior IT Professional'
+        WHEN Age < 25 AND Department = 'Marketing' THEN 'Young Marketing Talent' ELSE 'Standard Employee'
     END AS EmployeeType